Dependency Mediation serves children and families involved in the court system because of allegations of abuse, abandonment, and/or neglect.

 - Less stressful atmosphere in mediation than in court

 Who are the Mediators?

-The Juvenile Dependency Mediators participating in the Eighth Judicial Circuit Program are mediators who have been certified by the Florida Supreme Court as Dependency Mediators.
+The juvenile dependency mediators are mediators who have been certified by the Florida Supreme Court as dependency mediators.
 These mediators have received special training in the area of dependency mediation.